Brazil oil bidding results point to successful auctions to come

-RIO DE JANEIRO (Reuters) - Brazil’s mines and energy minister said the positive results of Thursday’s round of bidding for the country’s offshore oil blocks point to successful auctions later this year of the so-called Transfer of Rights area and pre-salt oil find.
+RIO DE JANEIRO, Oct 10 (Reuters) - Brazil’s mines and energy minister said the positive results of Thursday’s round of bidding for the country’s offshore oil blocks point to successful auctions later this year of the so-called Transfer of Rights area and pre-salt oil find.

 Minister Bento Albuquerque said that Thursday’s auction surpassed expectations, following the conclusion of bidding.